Flavianbraga/Diffusion/README.md

 Marcelle Spera<br>
 Luís Fernando Mercier Franco<br></p>

-# Self-diffision coefficients from molecular dynamic data
+# Self-diffision coefficients for confined fluids from molecular dynamic data
 <p align="justify">
-This algorithm was originally designed to calculate the self-diffusion of the components of a confined system in tree dimensions.
-In this work the x and y directions will be called the parallel directtions and z is the perpeticular direction, since the wall of the system is in the z axys.
-The self-diffusion calculation for the parallel components are calculated based on the work developed by Liu and colaborators (<a href="https://doi.org/10.1021/jp0375057">Liu et al., <b>J. Phys.
+This algorithm was originally designed to calculate the self-diffusion coefficient of the components of a confined system in tree dimensions.
+In this work, the x and y directions will be called the parallel directtions and z is the perpeticular direction, since the wall of the system is in the z axys.
+The self-diffusion coefficients for the parallel components are calculated based on the work developed by Liu and colaborators (<a href="https://doi.org/10.1021/jp0375057">Liu et al., <b>J. Phys.
 Chem.
 B</b>, 108, 21, 6595–6602, 2004</a>).
-The self-diffusion calculation for the perpendicular component, however, is based on the work developed by (<a href="https://doi.org/10.1021/acs.jctc.6b00653">Franco et al., <b> J. Chem.
+The perpendicular self-diffusion coefficient calculation, however, is based on the work developed by (<a href="https://doi.org/10.1021/acs.jctc.6b00653">Franco et al., <b> J. Chem.
 Theory Comput.</b>, 12, 11, 5247–5255, 2016</a>).

 ## Contents